butchakia/AI_case_study/README.md

 * Why do you think that offering this product or service would benefit the company?

+Speaking from a financial standpoint this offering would unlikely directly benefit the company.
+They would have less propriotary software.
+They would have to get money through donations and grants by leading the field while still offering up their knowledge which would be difficult.
+It would certainly gain broader public support and admiration which is one of their stated goals.
+They could also possibly draw even better talent, being a beacon of what a good AI company would look like and act like.

 * What technologies would this additional product or service utilize?

+Any technology could be used, with its product open sourced anyone could apply anything they like to it.
+Many companies and small businesses could also harnass its power to enhance their business.
+This could have positive ripple effects throughout the economy as a whole by helping basically everything run more efficiently.
+Hopefully this could improve supply chains and manufacturing processes reducing prices across the board for people.

 * Why are these technologies appropriate for your solution?

+Any technology would be appropriate if someone could make it work.
+The sky is really the limit for what else you could apply to OpenAI's products if they were open source.

 ## Sources
 https://timesofindia.indiatimes.com/gadgets-news/openai-the-company-behind-chatgpt-what-all-it-does-how-it-started-and-more/articleshow/97297027.cms